-Another powerful driver of business across Hawai'i is tourism.
-Though recovery from the pandemic was slow-going for the industry, a combination of high-asset prices, disposable income, pent-up demand for travel, and low airline prices drove the tourism industry's ability to surpass forecasters' expectations.
-Through the first half of 2022, a total of 2,812,030 visitors arrived, which represented a decrease of -16.7% compared to the first half of 2019.
-Despite this decline, spending was up, as those visitors spent \$5.83 billion, an increase of 0.3% from
+In the real estate market, absorption rate is a metric used to analyze the rate at which available homes Another powerful driver of business across Hawai'i is tourism.
+Though recovery from the pandemic are sold during an allotted time in a specific market. was slow-going for the industry, a combination Absorption rate is calculated by dividing the number of high-asset prices, disposable income, pent-up of homes sold in the specific time period by the total number of available homes.
+To determine the time demand for travel, and low airline prices drove the it would take for the supply to be sold, this equation tourism industry's ability to surpass forecasters' can also be reversed.
+We're just beginning to see expectations.
+Through the first half of 2022, a total increases in inventory - and slightly less frenetic of 2,812,030 visitors arrived, which represented a decrease of -16.7% compared to the first half of intensity on the demand side.
+While it remains to be 2019.
+Despite this decline, spending was up, as those seen if these trends continue, for now demand is still visitors spent \$5.83 billion, an increase of 0.3% from outpacing supply in the luxury market.

-For the purposes of our market report on Hawai'i 's luxury real estate market, we consider all sales that exceed \$3 million (U.S.).
+1 For the purposes of our market report on Hawai'i 's luxury real estate market, we consider all sales that exceed \$3 million (U.S.).
 We chose this as our benchmark because the average home price in Hawai'i is close to \$1 million.
-Throughout this report, we have included sales transactions that closed at or above \$3 million in all data points quoted, unless otherwise noted.
+Throughout this report, we have included sales transactions that closed at or above \$3 million in all data points quoted, unless otherwise noted